edwindj/daff/README.md

 # Install

-`daff` is not yet on CRAN but can be installed for now with `devtools`
+The latest version of `daff` can be installed for now with `devtools`

 ```S
 devtools::install_github("edwindj/daff")
 ```
-Note that it is still work in progress!

 # Usage